US Made Supply

 Mounting & Inspection

 DOT requires the extinguisher to be securely mounted to prevent sliding, rolling, or vertical movement during transport.
+Whether you call it a vehicle mount, truck mount, fire extinguisher bracket, or holder, the requirement is the same: the unit must stay put.
 The pressure gauge must be visible for pre-trip inspection.

 Cross-section of a truck cab interior showing two recommended fire extinguisher mounting positions: (A) behind the driver's seat on the cab wall and (B) under the passenger seat, with callouts for gauge visibility, vehicle bracket, and arm's reach